- What is psychological treatment?

 - If I receive a subpoena, I will be legally compelled to release information that is relevant to the legal matter at hand.

-- If I believe you are at increased risk of committing suicide or seriously harming someone else, I will provide this information to your next of kin and a relevant emergency service so that you can receive urgent treatment.
+- If I believe you are at acute risk of committing suicide or seriously harming someone else, I will provide this information to your next of kin and a relevant emergency service so that you can receive urgent treatment.

 Please note that if you are referred to me under a Mental Health Treatment Plan, I will send a feedback letter after your first session and again at the end of each block of sessions.
-These letters are to provide your referrer with a basic outline of what we have discussed, the type of treatment framework I am using with you, and the progress we are making.
+These letters are to provide your referrer with a basic overview of what we have discussed, the type of treatment framework I am using with you, and the progress we are making.
 These letters help your referrer to decide whether or not to allocate more Medicare rebates for you.
 I am happy to provide you with a copy of any letter at your request.

 From time to time I will discuss your case with a trusted colleague in order to help me improve my understanding of you and to give you the best possible treatment.
 This process is called seeking supervision and is a routine part of practicing ethically as a psychologist.
 It is done without mentioning any identifying information whatsoever.